LA police swiftly enforce downtown curfew as protests against Trump's immigration crackdown continue

 The Pentagon said deploying the National Guard and Marines costs $134 million.

-Baldor and Copp reported from Washington.
+Baldor and Copp reported from Washington, D.C.
 Associated Press writers Dorany Pineda and Christopher Weber in Los Angeles, Amy Taxin in Orange County, California, John Seewer in Toledo, Ohio, Jim Vertuno in Austin, Texas, Hallie Golden in Seattle, and Greg Bull in Seal Beach, California, contributed to this report.

 Credit: AP

-Note: This story has been updated to show the metric conversion for the size of Los Angeles is 1,295 square kilometers, not 2,300.